Nic0Haug/rust-todo/README.md

 # rust-todo
-A simplistic CLI todo app
+A simplistic CLI todo app.
+Written as a project to learn basic rust.